KeisukeYamashita/KeisukeYamashita/README.md

 ## 🪄 Skills

-List here the programming languages, databases, tools, etc. in which you have experience!
+List here the programming languages, databases, tools, etc. in which I have experience!

 Note that these are not all and I'm always learning new things 😁